 Paralympic Swimming Gold Medalist and Inspirational Speaker

-Mallory discusses the day in which she became paralyzed back in January of 2008, and her initial struggles to cope with the fact that everything she knew for nearly 19 years of her life changed in literally the blink of an eye.
-After months of self reflection Mallory slowly started to find her own answers to her number one question, why?
-It slowly became very evident to her that everything happens for a reason and she shares this very rare emotional journey with the audience by sharing her personal journals from throughout her journey.
-Mallory’s story sends the audience through their own self reflection as she challenges everyone to realize their own journey and insists that no odds are too large to overcome.
+Mallory Weggemann describes the day she became paralyzed back in January 2008 and her initial struggles to cope with the fact that her life had changed in the blink of an eye.
+After months of self-reflection, Weggemann began to find answers to her number one question—why?
+Committed to the belief that everything happens for a reason, she shares her emotional journey, including the debilitating injury that affected her 2016 Paralympics and set her on the path toward a 2020 comeback in which she won 2 gold medals and one silver.
+In this powerful discussion, Weggemann sends audiences on a journey of their own self-reflection as she challenges everyone to realize their own paths as she insists that no odds are too large to overcome.

 Marllory Weggemann was fantastic!
 What poise and grace!
 Her story is powerful—and she is so well spoken.

 Mallory lifted the entire room; I was completely blown away.
 We sometimes overuse words like “inspirational” or “awesome” or “courageous” and they lose their true meaning—not in this case; Mallory is all those and more.
 She reminded us what a person can do in the face adversity, and showed us we have the capacity to overcome obstacles, large or small, if we choose to and if we work at it.
 She’s inspired me to want to do better—that’s real leadership as far as I’m concerned.

 - | Environmental Resource Management